 7 Architecture Trends to Consider for Your Mountain Home

-Over the past year, we’ve seen an increased interest in mountain homes and ranch properties.
+Over the past couple of years, we’ve seen an increased interest in mountain homes and ranch properties.
 The desire for both space and connection – inside and outside the home – is driving these trends.
 As the way we live in and use our homes evolves, this desire fuels a change in the way spaces are designed.

 A Flowing Transition into the Landscape

 As we mentioned previously, a connection with nature has been a focus of mountain houses throughout the ages.
 In recent years, that desire for a flowing transition is kicking up a notch.
 No longer are similar materials inside and outside the home, or large windows filling the walls, enough.
 People want their home to flow not just visually, but physically, inside and out.

 Indoor/outdoor living spaces are an important part of this trend.
 Large bi-fold doors open out onto expansive outdoor living spaces with custom areas like outdoor kitchens and even outdoor living rooms.
 There are many great options on the market including NanaWalls and over-sized sliding door alternatives that allow indoor spaces to be opened up to the outside.
 Custom modern outdoor kitchens can rival the luxury and convenience of their indoor counterparts, featuring high-end stainless-steel appliances and custom cabinetry and countertops.

 Focus on the View and Natural Light